onflow/flow-go/pkg/language/docs/language.md

 > 🚧 Status: Attestations are not implemented yet.

-Attestations are values that proof ownership without giving any control over it.
+Attestations are values that prove ownership without giving any control over it.
 They can be created for resources to show that they exists.

 Attestations are useful in cases where ownership of some asset/resource should be demonstrated to potentially untrusted code.